spiral/json-schema-generator/README.md

     new AttributeConstraintExtractor(),
 ]);

-$generator = new Generator(propertyDataExtractor: $compositeExtractor);

-// Use default extractors (recommended for most cases)
-$generator = new Generator(propertyDataExtractor: CompositePropertyDataExtractor::createDefault());
+$generator = new Generator(
+    ropertyDataExtractor: $compositeExtractor,
+);
 ```

 #### Property Data Extractors

-The generator uses a modular property data extractor system that allows you to customize how validation constraints are extracted from properties:
+The generator uses a modular property data extractor system that allows you to customize how validation constraints are
+extracted from properties:

 **Available Extractors:**